Dental Implants 08/10/2025

 Sinus Lift

 A sinus lift is a surgical procedure that is performed to raise the sinus floor and add height to the jaw bone.
 This can be done at the same time as a bone graft, or it can be done as a separate procedure.
+Sinuses can fall following tooth loss as the tooth root is no longer providing support to the structure.
+If this happens, you might experience unexplained sinus pain.

 Ridge Expansion